 It was a narrow-gauge.

-Because of the nearby market, the way to the children's railway was a little bit obstructed during the day.
+Because of the nearby market, the way to the children's railway was obstructed by the crowd during the day.
 People were trying to earn their living selling stuff on the pedestrian bridge that led to the station.
-It is very different in the evening, when the market does not work, but the railway does not work either.
+It was very different in the evenings, with the market already closed, but the railway itself was closed at such hours, too.

 The hydropark seemed old and soviet.
 It was very close to the children's railway and had many footbridges over canals.

-This small bridge had been carrying the children's railway track over a small channel.
+This small bridge carried the children's railway track over a small channel.
 One more bridge is visible on the photo.

-The park also had many sculptures of the soviet cartoon style which I always thought to be either schizo or genetically modified when I was a kid.
-Now that I'm older, I still think this style is a bit mad but it does not annoy me anymore and I feel these art objects are better than nothing at least for a city park.
+The park also had many sculptures of that crazy soviet cartoon style which disliked as a kid.
+Now that I'm older, I still think this style is a bit mad, but it does not annoy me anymore and I feel these art objects are better than nothing — at least for a city park.

 There also was a rotund.